-To reduce the impact on disabled people with complex health conditions individuals will be entitled to request an individual Disability Related Expenditure Assessment (DREA).
+To reduce the impact on disabled people with complex health conditions individuals are entitled to request an individual Disability Related Expenditure Assessment (DREA).
 The DREA considers disability related expenses that are above the spending a person without the disability and complex health conditions would expect to pay.
+The operation of DRE: the greater the disability, the more likely it is that an individual will have DRE.
+The more disabled the person is, the more DRE they are likely to have, so more income will be discounted.
 They are unique to the individual.